-The Company considers all highly liquid instruments purchased with an original maturity of three months or less to be cash equivalents.
+The Company considers all highly liquid instruments purchased with an original maturity of three months or less to be eash equivalents.
 Cash equivalents at December 31, 2022 and June 30, 2022 consisted of money market accounts.
-Restricted cash consisted of collateral for the San Diego operating lease (see Note 15 - Operating Lease Obligations) and a Company purchasing card.
-The Company's bank required an additional 3% collateral held above the actual letters of redit issued.
-Restricted cash so courced beause on October 11, 2022, the
+Restricted eash consisted of collateral for the San Diego operating lease (see Note 15 - Operating Lease Obligations) and a Company purchasing eard.
+The Company's bank required an additional 5% collateral held above the actual letters of credit issued.
+Restricted eash was approximately \$0.3 million at December 31, 2022 and \$6.0 million on June 30, 2022.
+The reduction to the restricted eash occurred because on October 11, 2022, the